 Anacleto Rapping has placed his passion for storytelling at the heart of every picture he has taken over a more than three-decade professional career.

-While at the Los Angeles Times, Rapping shared three Pulitzer Prizes for team coverage in news, and individually he received a Pulitzer nomination for his photography at the 1996 Summer Olympics in Atlanta.
+While at the Los Angeles Times, Rapping shared three Pulitzer Prizes for team coverage in the news, and individually he received a Pulitzer nomination for his photography at the 1996 Summer Olympics in Atlanta.

-Rapping has taught and developed classes across the Brooks Institute Visual Journalism curriculum including International Documentary, Portraiture, Sports Photography, Picture Story and Advanced Lighting.
+Rapping has taught and developed classes across the Brooks Institute Visual Journalism curriculum, including International Documentary, Portraiture, Sports Photography, Picture Story, and Advanced Lighting.
 He currently teaches photography and shoots freelance for editorial and commercial clients.
 Rapping continues to tell life’s stories, using his camera to portray the profound relationships between people and their environments.

 Visit his website at www.arapping.com

 One year we were both in Nashville for a college media workshop.
-I was covering the event and Anacleto was helping teach.
+I was covering the event, and Anacleto was helping teach.

-While Anacleto was teaching I walked up on the stage behind him, Gary Fong, and Jim Veneman to get a nice photo of the students listening to him.
-Well in seconds of me coming on stage the entire room started to laugh and look at me.
+While Anacleto was teaching, I walked up on the stage behind him, Gary Fong, and Jim Veneman to get a nice photo of the students listening to him.
+Well, in seconds of me coming on stage, the entire room started to laugh and look at me.

 Anacleto also was teaching the ability to anticipate.

 Anacleto loved to help others grow.
 I often watched Anacleto search out students at the workshops and ask to see their work.
-He knew they were probably too scared to ask and he wanted to break that ice.
+He knew they were probably too scared to ask and wanted to break that ice.

-Whenever I would meet up with Anacleto he always would take a moment and change his demeanor and ask in the most caring way I know–”How are you doing?”
+Whenever I would meet up with Anacleto, he would always take a moment and change his demeanor and ask in the most caring way I know–”How are you doing?”